openmessaging/specification/specification-schema.md

    - Description: A client can use the correlationId header field to link one message with another.
 A typical use is to link a response message with its request message.
    - Constraints: OPTIONAL

+#### 2.3.16 destination
+   -Type: `String`
+   -Description: This filed contains the logic destination to which the message is being sent, such as a queue or a topic.
+   When a message is sent this value is set to the right queue, then the message will be sent to the specified destination.
+   When a message is received, its destination is equivalent to the queue where the message resides in.
+   - Constraints: REQUIRED

 ### Notational Conventions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to